drognisep/logclient-java/README.md

 ## Methods of Operation
 There are two different ways that the client can be used, depending on how much you want to disturb the code.

+Regardless which you use, it's recommended to minimize the number of `LogClient` instances you create, as each one will create a socket connection to the log server.

 ### Static logging
 The easiest way to use this is to use the static `LogClient` methods.
 However, it's best if the client instance is initialized early in the application, as late initialization can lead to significant overhead.